learn-with-me/Software-Engineering-Fundamentals/05-database/redis.md

 # Redis

+> Redis is an efficient key-value data store that has become very popular for caching.

 Redis is an in-memory data structure store which can be used as a database, a cache and a message broker.
 It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs and geospatial indexes with radius queries.
 Simply Redis uses you RAM to store data which is very fast, however if you reboot your server the values are gone, unless you enable _Redis persistence_.

 > Good news: by default Redis enables persistence mechanism \(you can disable/configure persistence based on your needs.\)